GDMLSchema directory not located in same area as geometry gdml file

 or we could put in a better path that looks to a more central location.

 #1 Updated by Erica Snider over 6 years ago

 The first question is whether this file is still needed, since the later versions of the parser might know the schema.
 Brian will test this.

 If the file is still required, we should define an environment variable that points to a central directory, since copying the schema to multiple places seems like a bad idea, and we have no control over the file search mechanism used by the gdml parser.

 In this case, I would propose that we use $GDML_SCHEMA_PATH/xxx.xsd with the requirement that this gets set in the LArSoft setup.
 We can continue to install in the current location.

-#3 Updated by Lynn Garren about 6 years ago
+#3 Updated by Lynn Garren over 6 years ago

 Looks like the schema are here: